 - Instructions on how to go about it

-You can run these tests manually or set them up in Splitly.
-And, if you choose to join now, you can use coupon LAB5 and save $5 per month for as long as you have an active membership.
+If you choose to join now, you can use coupon LAB5 and save $5 per month for as long as you have an active membership.
 Get all the details here.

 Have Questions About Amazon Product Description Writing, Page Optimization, or Testing?
 Talk to me below!